reke592/reke592.github.io/_posts/2022-01-08-simplicity-vs-clarity.md

 }
 ```

-the above code was clear and straight, until theres a bug.
+the above code was clear and straight, until there's a bug.

 -
 -